sipart/sipart.github.io/_posts/cvx.md

 ## Verification commands

-Full fabreic checks from any of the devices in the fabric:
+Full fabric checks from any of the devices in the fabric:

 	netq show agents
 	netq show bgp